Thimomo/Paardenvechters/docs/home.md

 ![github_page_url](images/github_page_url.png)

 Also, sometimes it will take a while for GitHub to update your webpage content.
-You can check the "Action" page to check the status.
+You can check the "Actions" page to check the status.
-For example, here is the [action page for our tutorial repository](https://github.com/yenchiah/jupyter-book-template/actions).
+For example, here is the [Actions page for our tutorial repository](https://github.com/yenchiah/jupyter-book-template/actions).

 You now have the public URL for your website.
 More information about how to publish your book can be found on [this documentation](https://jupyterbook.org/en/stable/start/publish.html).